-- The clover-leaf pattern is the only approved pattern in this event. - A clearly visible start line shall be provided. - Two stopwatches or an electric timer with back-up watches shall be used. - o If the electric eye does not work, the hand-held time will be used. - o If the electric eye fails for more than 1/3 of the runs in a go-round, all contestants will have to take the hand-held times. - o If there is no time recorded (either eye or hand-held) a rerun, carrying penalties forward, will be run at the end of that performance. - o In the event that the eye fails to operate completely, then all hand-held times will be used. - o The electric eye and hand-held times will be used through the 1000ths, unless the technology to do so is not available. - The barrels and starting line will be permanently marked for the entire go-round. - The arena will be dragged/raked at regular intervals, to be determined by the management.
-Turnouts and releases must be included in this count. - The contestant or horse may touch the barrel. - The contestant may not start the pattern until the horse has reached the plane of the entry gate.
-No running starts allowed. - If the gate is centrally located, the contestant must keep motion toward the arena whether forward, sideways, or backward. - If the gate is off-center of the pattern, a single spin or pivot is acceptable in either direction. - Arena gate must be closed and latched immediately after the contestant enters the arena and will be kept closed until the pattern is completed and the horse is under control. - Time will start when any portion of the horse breaks the plane of the start/finish line. - In the event of a tie, a runoff will be held.
-The horse declared the winner in the runoff must complete the pattern within two seconds of its original time or the runoff must be held again.
+- The clover-leaf pattern is the only approved pattern in this event.
+See Appendix B for pattern and pattern standards. - A clearly visible start line shall be provided. - Two stopwatches or an electric timer with back-up watches shall be used. - The barrels and starting line will be permanently marked for the entire go-round. - The arena will be dragged/raked at regular intervals, to be determined by the management. - The contestant or horse may touch the barrel. - The contestant may not start the pattern until the horse has reached the plane of the entry gate.
+No running starts allowed. - If the gate is centrally located, the contestant must keep motion toward the arena whether forward, sideways, or backward. - If the gate is off-center of the pattern, a single spin or pivot is acceptable in either direction. - Arena gate must be closed and latched immediately after the contestant enters the arena and will be kept closed until the pattern is completed and the horse is under control. - Time will start when any portion of the horse breaks the plane of the start line.
+In event of a tie, a runoff will be held.